2018 in ILFJ: Lethwei in Japan 9: Kodo

 Lethwei in Japan 9: Kodo was a Lethwei event held on September 13, 2018 at the Korakuen Hall in Tokyo, Japan.

 Background

 Former UFC fighter Will Chope made his Lethwei debut against Lethwei veteran Shan Ko.
 Saw Min Aung vs. Tokeshi Kohei is a rematch from last years Air KBZ Aung Lan Championship that ended in a draw.
 The event was broadcast live on Japan’s AbemaTV and in Myanmar's MNTV.

 Results

-Lethwei in Japan 10: Nori
+Lethwei in Japan 10: Inori

 Lethwei in Japan 10: Nori will be a Lethwei event held on November 14, 2018 at the Korakuen Hall in Tokyo, Japan.